score-spec/docs/content/en/docs/Tasks/routes-as-resources.md

 **Humanitec**

-When translated by `score-humanitec` two workload resources reference would be created in the deployment delta, one for `dns` and one for `route`.
+When translated by `score-humanitec` two Workload resources reference would be created in the deployment delta, one for `dns` and one for `route`.
 These would be resolved to actual values based on the configuration specified by the DevOps for the target environment.